thedynamiclinker/sudocode/proc/32/maps.md

 4. The Σ should be somewhere near λ and Π, and on the periphery.

-5. The "Rho 苯" are in some sense the firstborns who were punished for being retarded.
+5. The "Rho 笨" are in some sense the firstborns who were punished for being retarded.

 6. The location of Chi is hotly debated, but the position among the lambdas is that they belong in the north, while most of their people now live in the south near the ψ and φ.